Careers: Master of Science in Information Technology

 GIA Scholarship

-UC is now offering a tuition scholarship to around 50% of the new students to the online program for the Summer semester.
-See if you qualify.
+UC is offering a tuition scholarships to 50% of new students in the online MS IT program.
+Check if you qualify.

 Active Military & Veteran Scholarship